jusck/GetAndTidyProject/README.md

 date: "March 7, 2015"
 ---

+The files contained here represent the results of the completion of the Project for the Data Science - Getting and Tidying Data Module hosted by Coursera.

+The files are:

+        README.md       - This file explaing the files and background of the project CodeBook.md     - A file containing the location of source data, the steps involved and the variables in the resultant data sets
+        run_Analysis.R  - This is the code for R that reads the Samsung data from the working directory and processes as per the project requirements detailed below. output.txt      - This file contains the final result of the analysis as a text file.

 Background for the project from the Coursera Project Assignment Description Page:

         The purpose of this project is to demonstrate your ability to collect, work with, and clean a data set.
 The goal is